 Of course, that’s not always this easy, the tool must be an “IP” oriented tool, and without any additional layers of protection, well, fortunately, that’s just how most website blocking tools are.

 Finding Geographic Location of a Server:-

 Every website is hosted on a server, right?
-The space where the files and documents are uploaded.
+Space where the files and documents are uploaded.

 Now this “digital space” needs “physical servers”.
-If you know the IP address of an website, and if it’s using dedicated servers you should be able to zero in on either the exact location of the server, or atleast a potential radius.
+If you know the IP address of a website, and if it’s using dedicated servers you should be able to zero in on either the exact location of the server or at least a potential radius.